Points of View: A Comprehensive Guide to the Different Narrative Perspectives in Literature

 Objective narration depicts events without probing into characters’ internal thoughts or emotions, presenting the story as an impartial observer.
 This perspective relies on dialogue, actions, and descriptions, challenging the audience to interpret events and motivations independently.
 By withholding subjective insight, it promotes an active engagement with the narrative.

-This approach emphasizes external details, creating a sense of realism and immediacy.
-However, its detachment may limit emotional connection with characters, making it best suited for stories where ambiguity and interpretation are central.
+This approach emphasizes external details and creates a sense of realism and immediacy.
+However, its detachment may limit emotional connection with characters and makes it best suited for stories where ambiguity and interpretation are central.

 Characteristics: